Liqwid-Labs/agora/agora/Agora/Effect/README.md

 Effects will only be run once and all of the data they require must be kept in their datums, and not their redeemers.
 Therefore, it makes sense for us to start this discussion with datums.
-It is recommanded to have your effect datums at the Haskell and Plutarch levels.
+It is recommended to have your effect datums at the Haskell and Plutarch levels.
 These levels can be bridged with Plutarch\'s [PConstant and PLift](https://github.com/Plutonomicon/plutarch/blob/master/docs/Typeclasses/PConstant%20and%20PLift.md).